 If you are looking for a mind-blowing delicious cocktail in surroundings perfect for a romantic rendezvous or catch-up with friends, you've come to the right place.
 Tucked inside the lobby of the Warwick Melrose Hotel (a historic Dallas landmark dating back to 1924)-- this suave drinking den is quite possibly the coziest place to sip a drink in the city.
 Not to mention, it's also where you can listen to a host of spectacular jazz musicians tickling the ivories six nights a week.
-And though you probably won't be reading any of the books in the shelves, you will want to be sure to read the drinks menu–which covers everything from crafted tipples to over 27 selections of wine by the glass.
+As for those cocktails, expect to sort through a drinks menu that covers everything from crafted tipples to over 20 selections of wine by the glass.

 Considering that Deep Ellum's historic roots lie in jazz and blues, it's only fitting that one of the premier jazz venues in town would be located here.
-Every night, beginning at 7 p.m., you'll find New Orleans-style jazz, swing and Dixieland musicians performing onstage.
-And then at the stroke of 10 p.m., the music switches over to everything from alternative rock to country, folk, punk and hip hop.
-Expect to see gigs from the likes of the Gypsy Playboys, La Pompe and The Freeloaders, whose lead singer happens to be the club's owner, John Jay Myers.
-But the Big Easy influence doesn't stop with music, the place also churns out New-Orleans inspired cocktails and a full repertoire of Cajun grub.
+Find jazz, blues, funk, R&B, swing, Dixieland and more on offer seven nights a week plus Sunday afternoons.
+Then at 10 p.m., the music switches over to everything from alternative rock to country, punk and hip hop.
+Expect to see gigs by the likes of Shawn Pittman; Three Quarters Fast; and The Freeloaders, whose lead singer happens to be the club's owner.
+The Big Easy influence doesn't stop with music, the restaurant also turns out New Orleans inspired cocktails and a full repertoire of Cajun grub.
 Best of all, most of the shows are free.